SFDO-Tooling/CumulusCI/docs/contributing.md

 -   New code has comments.
 -   Code style and file structure is similar to the rest of the project.
 -   You have run the `black` code formatter.
--   If you are a new contributor, don\'t forget to add yourself to the `AUTHORS.rst` file in your pull request (either GitHub username, or first/last name).
+-   If you are a new contributor, don't forget to add yourself to the `AUTHORS.rst` file in your pull request (either GitHub username, or first/last name).
 -   You have labeled your pull request: